HubTou/PyLists4C/DOC.md

 ```C
 extern void listDebug(LIST* pList, STRING name);
 ```
-* *name* is an optional (you can pass NULL instead) STRING containing the name of your LIST variable
+* *name* is an optional STRING (you can pass NULL instead) containing the name of your LIST variable.

 :warning: We only print the address of STRUCTs.
 Doing more would require passing as parameter a user defined STRUCT printing function or NULL in most cases...